All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →

 Phase 1 (Weeks 1-4): Single peptide baseline.
 Start with whichever peptide addresses your primary goal.
 If healing is the focus, start with BPC-157 alone.
-If GH optimization is the priority, start with CJC-1295/Ipamorelin.
+If GH improvement is the priority, start with CJC-1295/Ipamorelin.
 Run it solo for 4 weeks and track your response carefully.
 Note any side effects, changes in sleep, recovery, pain levels, or body composition.

 Phase 2 (Weeks 5-8): Add your second compound.
 Once you have confirmed that your body tolerates the first peptide well, add the second.
 For most users building toward a full recovery stack, this means adding TB-500 to an existing BPC-157 protocol, or adding a healing peptide to an existing GH protocol.
 Again, track everything for 4 weeks.
 If any new side effects appear, you know exactly which compound caused them.